tychen-SJTU/MECD-Benchmark/README.md

 [2025.10.25] 🔥🔥🔥 Our MECD+ is accepted in IEEE TPAMI (IEEE Transactions on Pattern Analysis and Machine Intelligence) !

+[2026.02.11] Released the full 8-frame uniformly sampled video frames for the MECD dataset.

 ## 🏠 Overview

 <img src="main_mecd.png" alt="Image" style="width:95%;">